mmalekzadeh/m5stack-lab/README.md

-* To see more examples and learn how to code in Aurduino got to `File --> Examples --> M5stack`
+* To see more examples and learn how to code in Aurduino got to `File --> Examples --> M5stack`.
+Edit and learn!

 ### Contributors